Rezi/nalejvarna-accessibility/slides.md

   - image-right (top right)
   - intro (section for name and date included)
   - thank you
-  - two columns (can have also full width section above `::top::` and below `::bottom::` the columns)
+  - two columns (can have also full-width section above `::top::` and below `::bottom::` the columns)
-- Any custom Ciklum slide can have background
+- Any custom Ciklum slide can have a background
-  - If you want to add our own background image use it as `background: ./test.png` and add the image into `public` root folder
+  - If you want to add our own background image use it as `background: ./test.png` and add the image into the `public` root folder

 ---